-You can download the itinerary from the 2018 camp below:
+You can download the itinerary for the 2019 camp below:

 The price will include half board accommodation (based on 2 athletes sharing a room) at Sands Beach Resort along with all coaching and support throughout the camp.

 The price does not include travel or insurance.
 Athletes will need to arrange their own.

 A 50% deposit is required to reserve your place, full payment is required in January.
 Places can be cancelled for a full refund up to 6 weeks prior to camp.

 The camp is targeted at Ironman and Half Ironman athletes, but would be suitable for anyone looking for a challenging training week.
 Cycling will make up the majority of the training and you should be comfortable and prepared to ride daily with distances potentially up to the full Ironman.
 Athletes should expect between 2 to 7 hours of training per day, although there will be options to do more or less.

 If you have any questions, don't hesitate to contact Russ.